surajrampure/imt-decal.github.io/index.md

 </a>

-- <b>This course will not be offered in Fall 2019 or Spring 2020.</b> However, all material from Spring 2019 will remain online at this page for self-studying.
-- Please direct all questions to `suraj.rampure@berkeley.edu`.
+<b> This course was discontinued after Spring 2019.
+However, it appears that some students have found the material useful, so we will keep all content public on this site.
+If you've used the material on this site for any reason, [please fill out this brief survey](https://docs.google.com/forms/d/e/1FAIpQLSc3sF39UIen7qZ8IsWsmmhE1SooKzjYQXcpnc9DFqnLM3ly1A/viewform) to help us understand how this site is being used.
+Thanks!</b>

 <br>